drabbit17/NYC-Subway-analysis/README.md

 Rainy days have a mean number of hourly entrances of 1105.446, while for non rainy days the value is of 1090.278.The p-value resulting is of 0.02499.
 This being smaller than the p-critical value of 0.05 is a statistically significant result leading us to reject the Null Hypothesis that the two distributions are equal.

-## Statistical relationship between hourly entries and other variables
+## Relationship between hourly entries and other variables

 ## References